-Any soiled clothing shall be handled using disposable gloves, placed and sealed in a plastic bag for the child's parents to take home.
+Any soiled clothing shall be handled using disposable gloves and appropriate PPE, placed and sealed in a plastic bag for the child's parents to take home.
+All PPE shall then be removed and places in a sealed plastic bag, and disposed of.
+Following the disposal, staff must thoroughly wash their hands.

 Any blood or bodily fluid spills will be cleaned up immediately using gloves and the area further cleaned with warm water and detergent.
 Large blood spills should be further wiped with a diluted bleach solution, made up immediately prior to use.
-Staff must utilise gloves when using the bleach solution.
-After the clean-up of all spills, staff must remove gloves, and place in a sealed plastic bag along with any cloths used in the cleaning process, and dispose.
+Staff must utilise appropriate PPE, including gloves when using the bleach solution.
+After the clean-up of all spills, staff must remove PPE, and place in a sealed plastic bag along with any cloths used in the cleaning process, and dispose.
 Following the disposal of such items, staff should thoroughly wash their hands immediately.